ruby2js/ruby2js/docs/src/_docs/filters/stimulus.md

 ---
-order: 24
+order: 25
 title: Stimulus
 top_section: Filters
-category: stimulu`
+category: stimulus
 ---

 The **Stimulus** filter makes it easier to build [Stimulus](https://stimulus.hotwire.dev/) controllers.

-When a class definition is encountered that derives from `Stimulus::Controller`, the following tranformations are applied:
+When a class definition is encountered that derives from `Stimulus::Controller`, the following transformations are applied:

- * an `import` statement for Stimulus will be generated.
+ * an `import` statement for Stimulus will be generated if the [esm](./esm) filter is also applied.

  * `initialize` methods are **not** mapped to constructors.